fabriziosalmi/proxmox-lxc-autoscale/README.md

 ### Horizontal Scaling Group  (optional)

-The script also supports horizontal scaling, where containers are cloned based on specific criteria.
+The script also supports horizontal scaling (currently scale-out only) where containers are cloned based on specific criteria.
 The horizontal scaling group is defined as follows:

 #### Example Configuration: